-Open Open The "OPEN" key enables the user to control the opening A Stop Stop The "STOP" key enables the user to stop the manoeuvre.
+Open The "OPEN" key enables the user to control the opening A of the gate or move the programming point upwards.
+Stop The "STOP" key enables the user to stop the manoeuvre.
 If pressed down Set for more than 5 seconds it enables the user to enter programming.
-Close The "CLOSE" key enables the user to control the closing of the gate ▼ move the programming point downwards.
+Close The "CLOSE" key enables the user to control the closing of the gate of ▼ move the programming point downwards.